 I really don't have any other advice to offer without knowing what the bugs are.
 Good luck.

 I have been organically gardening for over 20 years.
 The best insect control having chickens, but I have found Spinosad (Green Light) - it is totally organic and it only kills chewing insects.
 For the 1st time I do not have aphids on my Brussels sprouts, banana peelings work on Roses and on other things for aphids but not the Brussels sprouts, I handpick things in the front yard and bring to the chickens.
-I have no snails because I have killer snails.
-Since I've been using the Spinosad

 I have had good luck with floating row covers, gauzy white fabric that lets in light and air and weighs nothing on the plants, but fences out the cooties.

 I suggest you buy lady-bugs if you have any garden store near your house.
 Lady bugs eat those small green-colored bugs, which are called aphids.
 Hope l helped, and good luck! ;)